 When you start your search, think about these four key areas.
 They are the most important factors for finding a mattress that provides genuine relief.
 From cushioning your sensitive joints to keeping your spine perfectly aligned, each feature plays a critical role in helping you get the restorative rest you need.
 We’ll walk through what each one means and why it matters for managing arthritis symptoms.

-Prioritize Pressure Relief
+Look for Gentle Pressure Relief

 When you live with arthritis, your joints can feel tender and sore, especially at pressure points like your hips, shoulders, and knees.
 A mattress with excellent pressure relief is designed to combat this.
 It should contour to your body’s natural curves, distributing your weight evenly across the surface.
 This prevents pressure from building up on any single joint, which can help reduce pain and discomfort throughout the night.